top of page

 • Colleagues aren’t on board with changes

-Engaging in Affirming Conversations
+Engaging in affirming conversations

-• Ask for preferred pronouns when introduced
+• Normalize sharing pronouns when introduced

 • Avoid assumptions and use gender neutral language

-• Practice using the correct pronouns!
+• Practice using the correct pronouns

 You’re going to make mistakes!